Firework color science

-Why metal elements create different firework colors
+Why metals and firework materials create different colors

-How flame colors work
+How firework colors work

 Heat excites electrons